eljefe303030/Melius/README.md

 4. [Royal Recycler Patch](https://www.nexusmods.com/starfield/mods/10581?tab=files) not essential but recommend if you use Legendary Module Recycler, as this keeps the text changes from Royal Galaxy.
 5. [DualSense - PS5 Icons](https://www.nexusmods.com/starfield/mods/215) use this if you use a PS5 controller
 6. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) alternative and brighter flashlight.
 If you use this, make sure you disable the default flashlight 'Luxor's realistic Flashlight HD'.
-7. [Royal Skies Space Combat - Default Boost Patch](https://www.nexusmods.com/starfield/mods/12917/) Sets the enemey spaceship boost to default levels.
+7. [Royal Skies Space Combat - Default Boost Patch](https://www.nexusmods.com/starfield/mods/12917/) Sets the enemy spaceship boost to default levels.

 Since version 1.3.0, HD texture mods have been removed to help reduce the mod list download size and make the list more performance friendly.
 If you would like to have the best possible graphics, I highly recommend you use the [Starfield HD Overhaul mod](https://www.nexusmods.com/starfield/mods/5124).
 This is save safe to add or remove during a playthrough.